terraswat/djangoOligo/proj/templates/docs/install.rst

 * python v2.6
 * mysql v5.1.73
 * apache v2.2
-* django v1.6
+* django v1.6 (limited by python v2.6)
+* sphinx v1.3b2 or later for building this documentation

 The `django documention`_ has all of the information needed to install the above.

 .. _django documention: https://docs.djangoproject.com/en/1.6/

-Install sphinx v1.2.3 to modify this documentation.

 Install notes for CentOS VM
 ---------------------------